ZetCode

 Close #f

 We first create a file with some text.
-Then we reopen it and use Seek to position at byte 7 before reading.
-This reads "World" from the file.
-The position is 1-based, so byte 7 is the 'W' in "World".
+Then we reopen it in Binary mode and use Seek to position at byte 7 before reading.
+Using Get with a fixed-length string reads exactly 5 bytes ("World").
+Binary mode provides predictable positioning; text mode may have platform-specific line ending behavior.

 Seek with Binary Files